研究社 新英和中辞典 |

 - (obsolete) Where, there where, in which place.

-- In existence or in this world; see pronoun section below.
+- In this world, used to say that someone or something exists; see pronoun section below.

 使用する際の注意点

-- The use of there instead of they're (meaning they are) is a common error in English writing.
+- The use of there instead of they're (meaning they are) or their (possessive form of they) is a common homophonic error in English writing.

 - (to または into that place):

-- There is sometimes used by way of exclamation, calling attention to something, especially to something distant; as, There, there!
-See there!
-Look there!
+- There is sometimes used by way of exclamation, calling attention to something, especially to something distant; such as in the phrases There, there!, See there and Look there!

 - There is often used as an expletive, and in this use, when it introduces a sentence or clause, the verb precedes its subject.